The breakdown of JK Rowling and the Harry Potter cast’s relationship

 Daniel Radcliffe, who played Harry Potter, was the first actor to speak out against Rowling’s stance on transgender identities.

-“Transgender women are women,” he said in a statement released by The Trevor Project in 2020, a suicide prevention charity for young LGBTQ+ people.
+“Transgender women are women,” he said in a 2020 statement released by The Trevor Project, a suicide prevention charity for young LGBT+ people.

 “Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional health care associations who have far more expertise on this subject matter than either Jo or I.”

-He was quickly backed up in his stance by Emma Watson (Hermione Granger), who made similar comments.
+He was quickly backed up by Emma Watson (Hermione Granger), who made similar comments.

 “Trans people are who they say they are and deserve to live their lives without being constantly questioned or told they aren’t who they say they are,” she wrote on X/Twitter.